Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Hardness of symmetric SCG s with many resources

 \end{proof}

-\subsection{Evidence of Intractability for Optimal Private Signaling}
+\subsection{Evidence of intractability for optimal private signaling.}

 Lastly, we move to optimal private signaling.
 It turns out that understanding the complexity of this problem is challenging even when the problem instance degenerates to a single state of nature, in which case the optimal private signaling degenerates to computing the \emph{optimal correlated equilibrium}.
-We provide a strong evidence of hardness for this problem by proving that obtaining an efficient separation oracle for its \emph{dual} linear program is NP-hard (Conjecture~\ref{con.1}).
-As mentioned previously, this open question is interesting since the socially-optimal coarse correlated equilibrium (CCE) of an \scg{} was known to be NP-hard \cite{Castiglioni20} but the socially optimal Nash equilibrium was shown to admit a polynomial time algorithm \cite{ieong2005fast}.
-Therefore, it is of great curiosity to pin down the complexity of optimal correlated equilibrium.
+We provide a strong evidence of hardness for this problem by proving that obtaining an efficient separation oracle for its \emph{dual} linear program is NP-hard (Conjecture~\ref{con.1}) even for symmetric \scg{}s with linear latency functions.
+As mentioned previously, this open question is interesting since both the socially-optimal coarse correlated equilibrium (CCE) and the socially optimal Nash equilibrium admit polynomial times, as shown by \citet{ Castiglioni20} and \citet{ ieong2005fast} respectively.
+Therefore, the hardness of optimal correlated equilibrium will be surprising and intriguing phenomenon.

 \begin{conjecture} Computing the social-cost-minimizing correlated equilibrium in a symmetric \texttt{SCG} is NP-hard. \end{conjecture} We remark that for an instance of \scg{} to be hard, it must have truly mixed optimal correlated equilibrium, i.e., randomizing over multiple action profiles.
-This is because any pure-strategy correlated equilibrium is also a pure-strategy Nash equilibrium, which can be computed in polynomial time in \scg{}s \cite{ieong2005fast}.
+This is because any pure-strategy correlated equilibrium is also a pure-strategy Nash equilibrium, which can be computed in polynomial time in \scg{}s \cite{ ieong2005fast}.
 We found that this is a key challenge in constructing hard instances.
-Previous proof techniques for the hardness of optimal correlated equilibrium in, e.g., general congestion games, facility location games, network design games etc. \cite{papadimitriou2008computing}, cannot be easily adapted to \scg{}s since they are all based on constructing instances in which the optimal pure Nash coincides with the optimal correlated equilibrium and is hard to compute.
+Previous proof techniques for the hardness of optimal correlated equilibrium in, e.g., general congestion games, facility location games, network design games etc. \cite{ papadimitriou2008computing}, cannot be easily adapted to \scg{}s since they are all based on constructing instances in which the optimal pure Nash coincides with the optimal correlated equilibrium and is hard to compute.

 Next, we present our evidence for Conjecture \ref{con.1}.
 We start with the formulation of LP \eqref{lp:private-naive} for the optimal private signaling problem and restrict to its degenerated case with a single state.
 LP \eqref{lp:private-naive} with $|\Theta| = 1$ degenerates to an LP for computing the optimal correlated equilibrium.
 Algebraic calculation shows that solving this degenerated LP reduces to obtaining a separation oracle for its dual program, which turns out to be the following problem: